rule

 Text 37

-As He entered the king's palace approached the members of the royal household all in a flurry to greet, full of love with blossoming eyes, Mukunda.
+As He entered the king's palace approached the members of the royal household all in a flurry to greet full of love and with blossoming eyes Mukunda.
+(Vedabase)

 Text 38